 Google Docs is a much better option than Microsoft Word.
 Once you create a document, all of your work is saved automatically as you go.
-Your content will transfer to WordPress perfectly when copy and pasting, no random characters.
-And with Google Docs, you can easily organize, share and edit posts with your team before publishing it on your site.
+Your content will transfer to WordPress perfectly when copy and pasting, with no random characters.
+And with Google Docs, you can easily organize, share and edit posts with your team before publishing them on your site.

 Selecting Too Many Categories